Dublin Port & The City

 Some of these initiatives between Dublin Port and the city include:

 A musical journey commissioned by Dublin Port Company – inspired by Dublin Port, Dublin City and the River Liffey.
 A collaboration which reflects on the relationships between the Port, the City and the Liffey through song, ranging from elegant electronic pop to sublime trad inspired moments and crafted songwriting.
 The album and musical performances at the National Concert Hall (NCH) were curated and produced by Bell X1’s Paul Noonan and the NCH’s Gary Sheehan.
 Featuring Paul Noonan (Bell X1), Paul Cleary (The Blades), Cathy Davey, James Vincent McMorrow, Duke Special, Gemma Hayes, Jape, Colm Mac Con Iomaire, Lisa O’Neill, Declan O’Rourke, John Sheahan and Caitriona Lally, this was a unique partnership for a once of a kind project.

-An open call to artists and arts projects to create site-specific works in Dublin Port.
-‘Port Perspectives’ is a Dublin Port Company commission that created a series of original and innovative public artworks/installations.
+Following an open call to artists and arts projects to create site-specific works in Dublin Port, ‘Port Perspectives’ was commissioned by Dublin Port Company to create a series of original and innovative public artworks/installations.
 These commissions were realised throughout 2017 and respond specifically to the built environment/local areas/history and context of Dublin Port.
 The commissioned artworks were part of a year-long programme of activity in 2017, which included an exhibition of works by the Belgian artist Eugeen Van Mieghem at Dublin City Gallery the Hugh Lane and a range of related arts education and engagement activities.